RaphaelBajon/canyonbpy/README.md

 ## Citation

-If you use this package in your research, please cite both the original CANYON-B paper and this implementation:
+If you use this package in your research, please cite both the original CANYON-B paper and this implementation for bug tracking:

 ```
 @article{bittig2018canyon,